mariev/studiousmarie/index.md

 <div id="statement">
-	<p> I am a PhD candidate in the interdisciplinary programs of Bioinformatics and
-	Computational Biology (BCB) and Human Computer Interaction (HCI) at <a href = "http://www.iastate.edu/">Iowa State
+	I am a PhD candidate in the interdisciplinary programs of Bioinformatics and Computational Biology (BCB) and Human Computer Interaction (HCI) at <a href = "http://www.iastate.edu/">Iowa State
 	University</a>.
 My background is in Biochemistry and Math.
 Prior to grad school,